-This award is bestowed on an outstanding young faculty member in the ECE Division on the basis of teaching, research, and service, as well as a record of innovation, leadership, and citizenship.
-In most cases the recipient will be at the level of associate professor.
+This award is bestowed on an outstanding young faculty member in the ECE Division on the basis of teaching, research, and service.
 The award and its title will rotate every two years.

 Prof. Grbic was very honored to receive the award, which he said will positively impact his research and provide assistance to his students.
 He also added that while he was used to the art of multi-tasking, the birth of his twin sons showed him he had been a mere amateur in this regard.